dfw-wa/sibregresr/README.md

 also has functionality to forecast using DLMs with penalized-complexity priors, which can be an alternative to model averaging.

-See the *Overview* reference article for more details and information on package functionality.
+See the *Overview* article for more details and information on package functionality.

 ## Installation